Point-Identifying Semiparametric Sample Selection Models with No Excluded Variable: Detailed simulation results

 $X_1$ and $X_2$ are drawn from the standard normal distribution and independent of each other.
 The parameter values are set as:

-The average selection probability across Monte Carlo samples is 52\%.
+The average selection probability across Monte Carlo samples is 66\%.

-In the latest design (DGP2 henceforth), we consider the scenario where $X$ consists of a continuously distributed variable, $X_1 \sim N(0,1)$, and a binary variable, $X_2 \sim Bernoulli(0.5)$.
-The remaining elements of DGP2 are otherwise identical to DGP1 except the selection process:
+In the last design (DGP2 henceforth), we consider the scenario where $X$ consists of a continuously distributed variable, $X_1 \sim N(0,1)$, and a binary variable, $X_2 \sim \operatorname{Bernoulli}(0.5)$.
+The remaining elements of DGP2 are otherwise identical to DGP1 except for the selection process:

 The parameter values are set as: